-- 2.8.1 Provided that all air sensitive uses, including fresh air intake of ventilation system, openable windows of the buildings and recreational uses in open space within the application site, are designed to satisfy HKPSG's recommended minimum buffer distance from the nearby road networks, adverse air quality impact associated with the Proposed Development is not anticipated during operation phase. - 2.8.2 With the enclosed design and the current odour removal system of 95% efficiency in place, no adverse odour impact from the proposed STP is expected.
+- 2.8.1 Provided that all air sensitive uses, including fresh air intake of ventilation system, openable windows of the buildings and recreational uses in open space within the application site, are designed to satisfy HKPSG's recommended minimum buffer distance from the nearby road networks, adverse air quality impact associated with the Proposed Development is not anticipated during operation phase. - 2.8.2 With the enclosed design and the current odour removal system of at least 95% efficiency in place, no adverse odour impact from the proposed STP is expected.
+Therefore, no mitigation measures during the operational phase will be required.